 Contact Hours: 45 3 credits, Hybrid or Online Students build upon writing skills developed in ENG 101, particularly emphasizing research techniques and the necessity of logical support, structure, style, and documentation.
-Pre-requisite: ENG 101
+Pre-requisite: ENG 101 beyond.

-HUM 101: Success Skills for College and Beyond Contact Hours: 15 1 credit, I
+HUM 101: Success Skills for College and Beyond Contact Hours: 15 1 credit.
+Lecture

-Contact Hours: 15 1 credit, LectureStudents explore theories related to success and wellbeing as they build a portfolio of understandings, practical tools, activities, and resources to apply in coping with the academic, emotional, social, performance, and personal pressures of college life and beyond.
+Students explore theories related to success and wellbeing as they build a portfolio of understandings, practical tools, activities, and resources to apply in coping with the academic, emotional, social, performance, and personal pressures of college life and